 Animal Welfare Licensing

-The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force on 1 October 2018 and introduce a new framework for the licensing of animals, replacing some existing licensing requirements, in particular those under the Riding Establishments Acts 1964 and 1970, the Pet Animals Act 1951, the Animal Boarding Establishments Act 1963 and the Breeding of Dogs Acts 1973 and 1991.
+The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force on 1 October 2018 and this introduced a new framework for the licensing of animals.
 The purpose of such licensing is to ensure the welfare of animals and the protection of the public from certain hazards associated with the keeping of animals.

 - Selling animals as pets in the course of a business (pet shops etc.);